mlindgren/blog/content/pages/about.markdown

 In my spare time, I enjoy snowboarding, swimming, hiking, and writing.
 I try to make sure I'm always learning something new.
 Currently I'm learning to play guitar, and using [Duolingo](http://duolingo.com) to teach myself Swedish and Russian.
-As I slowly improve at these languages, I'll be translating some of the posts on the site into them&mdash;usually badly.
+As I slowly improve at these languages, I'll be (badly) translating some of the posts on the site into them.

 Want to know more?
 You might be interested in...